Butter Mochi (バター餅)

 How to Make Butter Mochi

-The first thing you’ll want to do is line a 5-inch square pan with parchment paper.
+The first thing you’ll want to do is line a 5-inch square baking pan with parchment paper.
 If you don’t have a pan, you can just put the parchment paper on a flat tray or plate, but you won’t be able to cut the mochi into perfect squares.

 Now you want to put the bowl into your microwave oven and set it at 600 watts for two and half minutes.
 If you cannot adjust the wattage setting of your microwave, find the wattage your unit operates at and adjust the time up or down accordingly (longer if it’s lower wattage, shorter if it’s higher wattage).